First Step House – Stratford Apartments (RS)

 Overview of First Step House – Stratford Apartments (rs)

 First Step House, also known as Stratford Apartments RS, is a senior living community in Salt Lake City, Utah, offering assisted living and residential support services for older adults.
-As a newer community that started in September 2025, it has a regulated license validity through September 2026 in Salt Lake County.
-The community’s 46-bed capacity is currently fully occupied, so interested families are encouraged to inquire early and discuss waitlist options.
+This 46-bed community started in September 2025 in Salt Lake County and is currently fully occupied.
+For a newer community, this reflects significant demand.

 Upon its licensing, the community has undergone one inspection, which also cited one deficiency.
 These records are significantly better than state averages.
 The main concern involved licensing and program administrative requirements.
 However, no complaint investigations or enforcement actions were reported.
 Due to its short operational history, the community has a limited inspection history.

 The community provides a range of assisted living services, including help with personal care, medication management, meal preparation, housekeeping, laundry assistance, and transportation support.
 Staff members also follow person-centered care practices that prioritize each resident’s preferences, routines, and individual needs.
 Recreational activities, social programs, wellness initiatives, and community engagement opportunities are designed to support emotional well-being and quality of life.
-Activities may include group events, cultural programs, recreational outings, and social gatherings that encourage participation and connection.
 The community also encourages ongoing involvement with family members and the broader local community, recognizing the value of strong social relationships.

 First Step House or Stratford Apartments offers a balance of individualized attention and comprehensive support services, while focusing on compassionate care, resident dignity, and an environment that supports independence and meaningful daily engagement for older adults.